t-shoemaker/2024_dtl_lm-interpretability/_sources/chapters/08_bert.md

 The output defaults to viewing SHAP values for the final prediction class, but click on other class names to see how the tokens interact with those as well.

-Below, we look at our mi-classified blurb from earlier, selecting only the two classes we targeted.
+Below, we look at our mis-classified blurb from earlier, selecting only the two classes we targeted.
 This would be one way to compare (rather granularly) how the model has made its decisions.